notifme/notifme-history/README.md

 > You will need an OAuth client ID and secret from Google (the steps to create one will be detailed in the application).

 > notifme/history:dev-* images are not suited for production use.
 They include MongoDB and if you delete the container all the data is lost.
+[See 4.
+In production](#4-in-production)

 ## How to use